 This results in no net gain of ozone (O3).
 However, with the anthropogenic production of ozone forming precursors (NO, NO2, and volatile organic compounds) through the combustion of fossil fuels, elevated levels of ozone in the troposphere have been found.
 Motor vehicle exhaust is a significant source of these ozone forming precursors: NO, NO2, and volatile organic compounds (VOCs).
 For example, mobile sources make up nearly 60% of NO + NO2 emissions.

-At the high temperatures found in a car’s combustion chamber, nitrogen and oxygen from the air react to form nitric oxide (NO):
+At the high temperatures found in a car’s combustion chamber, nitrogen and oxygen from the air react to form nitric oxide (NO) and nitrogen dioxide (NO2):

-N2 + O2 → 2 NOThe nitric oxide (NO) can react further with oxygen (O2) to form nitrogen dioxide (NO2):
+N2 (g) + O2 (g)→ 2 NO (g)

-2 NO + O2 → 2 NO2
+2 NO (g) + O2 (g)→ 2 NO2 (g)

+The nitric oxide (NO) emitted in the car exhaust is gradually oxidized to nitrogen dioxide (NO2) in ambient air.
 This mixture of NO and NO2 is often referred to as NOx.
 When NOx reacts with volatile organic compounds in the atmosphere in the presence of sunlight, tropospheric ozone forms, as seen in this simplified chemical reaction:

 NOx + VOCs + sunlight → O3 + other products